 Catering: Costa Drive Thru, Harvester (The Amesbury Archer), KFC Drive Thru, McDonald's Drive Thru, Pizza Hut, Solstice Bar & Grill, Toby Carvery Main Amenities: BP Chargemaster, Meeting Room Forecourt: Co-op Petrol, Co-op Food, Costa Express, Car Wash, Jet Wash Motel: Holiday Inn

 Trivia and History

-Solstice Park is a large amount of land on the outskirts of Amesbury, which became ripe for development.
+Solstice Park is a large amount of land on the outskirts of Amesbury, which became ripe for development after the junction was upgraded.
 A number of industrial units and restaurants can now be found around this junction, with a couple of 'services' signs pointing to the centre.
 When traffic is flowing well the easy access to the A303 is a bonus, but for the restaurants a lot of the appeal of the site probably comes from the regular, severe queues on the westbound carriageway here.

 Despite the apparently haphazard nature of the services, there are still a number of HGV bays provided by the filling station.
 This is a former Texaco filling station, now ran under the Co-op brand.

 The park is home to six Charlotte Moreton sculptures.
 The lack of eastbound signage may be to avoid competing with Countess.

 | The Buck (eastbound, 18 miles)|